Well-posedness and stability analysis of a landscape evolution model: Direct numerical simulations

-In Figure~\ref{simu_stable}, we show results of the simulation of the system, when In this case, the system is spectrally stable at all frequencies $\{ (\xi,\eta_n); \, \xi \in \RR, \, n \in \NN \}$.
+In this case, the system is spectrally stable at all frequencies $\{ (\xi,\eta_n); \, \xi \in \RR, \, n \in \NN \}$.
 The pictures represent the eroded height $z(T)-z_0$ at time $T=0.25$ hour and $T=2$ hours.
 We observe that surface perturbations are quickly smoothed, and tends to disappear.
 After $15$ minutes, we see in Figure~\ref{e1} that the amplitude of perturbation has not decreased yet, but these perturbations are smoother than initially.
 After $2$ hours, we see in Figure~\ref{e2} that the amplitude of the perturbations has decreased. \\

 In Figures~\ref{simu} and \ref{simu_water}, we represent respectively the eroded surface and the fluid height when the system is unstable at some frequencies.
 In Figure~\ref{simu}, we can observe the formation of channels in the soil, in the flow direction.
 The width of these channels are larger when $K$ is higher, and they take more time to appear.
 This can be explained by the stability analysis, as discussed below.
 Figure~\ref{simu_water} have some similarities with Figure~\ref{simu} since the water tends to fill the eroded channels ; the water depth is larger in the channels, and smaller between them. \\